John Cho talks Searching, Star Trek and Sundance

 Going back to the conceit of the film again.
 The screens added this beautiful tension within moments.
 And you waited for that start screen to happen in David's bedroom or to see the lava screensaver just to release that tension.
 How was this like to make?
 Because it's a great story, but I imagine making this seems really unusual.

-So, basically, to make this movie, and this was Sev's idea.
-7 weeks before we even shot a frame of the movie after we had written the script.
+So, basically, to make this movie, and this was Sev's idea, [it started] seven weeks before we even shot a frame of the movie, after we had written the script.
 The first group that we hired weren't the actors or anybody who comes on set, they were the editors who traditionally work after the film is shot.
-So, in this case they came 7 weeks before, and they just basically open up these two computers that would be their home for the next two years.
-And basically, started screen capturing the internet and taking photos of text messages and taking a bunch of photos of me.
-And basically what we ended up with after the course of 7 weeks was an hour-and-forty-minute cut of the entire film starring me playing every single role: Like the dad, the brother, the mother, all of her friends, just talking to myself --
+So, in this case they came seven weeks before, and they just basically open up these two computers that would be their home for the next two years.
+And basically started screen capturing the internet and taking photos of text messages and taking a bunch of photos of me.
+And basically what we ended up with after the course of seven weeks was an hour-and-40-minute cut of the entire film starring me playing every single role: Like the dad, the brother, the mother, all of her friends, just talking to myself --

 Ohanian: Especially the daughter.

 Chaganty: Especially the daughter, yeah.
 My best performance.
-This was honestly to teach ourselves how to make movie but on a very practical level John when he is on set your looking at the face the entire time shoot on a GoPro process every single tiny eye motion is extremely exaggerated.
+This was honestly to teach ourselves how to make the movie but on a very practical level.
+John, when he is on set, you're looking at [his] face the entire time, shot on a GoPro.
+Every single tiny eye motion is extremely exaggerated.
 So he needs to know basically where the cursor is at every single point.
 Where every pop-up window is happening.
 Where every web page is popping up.
 Where every text message is popping up.
 So everything has to be matched perfectly.
 And he needs to know everything that he's always doing.
-So we needed to make the movie first so we could make the movie so we could take that footage and put it back into the movie that we had made first, and then continue to make the movie again.
+So we needed to make the movie first so we could make the movie, so we could take that footage and put it back into the movie that we had made first, and then continue to make the movie again.

 Chaganty: One of the most important things -- I think historically -- one of the big ideas that we wanted to do in this movie is get the internet right.
 I feel like no Hollywood movie or television show or anything for that matter ever does technology right.
 They always cut to a phone and the text messages are massive.
 It's just like -- shows you what you need to see.
 Or you cut to a website and it's just totally made up, and they never show you logos.
 And we were like, "No, no, no."